A Night to Dismember: Plot

 The Kent family of Woodmire Lake is thought to be subject to an ancestral curse that causes each of them to be murdered or commit familicide.
 Bonnie Kent is among the first, found hacked to death with an axe by her sister Susan; after committing the murder, Susan slips in the bathroom and falls on the blade, killing herself.
 Later, Broderick Kent's wife Lola is found murdered in her bathtub; he initially denies involvement, but soon confesses to the murder before hanging himself.
-Broderick's niece, Vicki Kent, had been sent to an asylum in the years prior for murdering two neighborhood boys in August 1981.
+Broderick's niece, Vicki Kent, is later sent to an asylum for murdering two neighborhood boys in August 1981.

 Six years later, Vicki is released from the asylum, apparently cured of her homicidal tendencies.
 Her release is against the behest of her brother, Billy, and sister, Mary, both of whom want her recommitted.
 Upon returning home, Vicki's parents, Adam and Blanche, struggle to help her assimilate.
 Vicki attempts to rekindle a romance with her ex-boyfriend, Frankie, and is soon plagued by hallucinations.
-At his home, Frankie and his new girlfriend are killed in the midst of a sexual tryst, the killer decapitating him and burning his head in the fireplace.
+One night, Frankie and his new girlfriend are murdered by an unseen assailant during a sexual tryst.
+The killer decapitates Frankie before burning his head in the fireplace.

-With her home life turbulent, Vicki attempts to visit her uncle Sebastian and Aunt Ann; her great aunt Bea is also staying at the home.
+With her home life turbulent, Vicki attempts to visit her uncle Sebastian and Aunt Ann; her great-aunt Bea is also staying at the home.
 They turn her away, however, deeming her and her siblings all insane and unsafe to be around.
 The next morning, when they attempt to leave their house, Sebastian is murdered with a hatchet before Ann is run over with a car.
 Bea is pursued inside the house and decapitated, and the killer wraps her head in a cloth before storing it in a cupboard.
 Later while ruminating at the lake, Vicki is chased by a zombie-like male figure who emerges from the water, only later to find it was Billy attempting to scare her.